geowa4/learn-loki/rochester_security_summit.md

           - promtail:9080
 ```

-^Here we're showing a simple config that tells Prometheus to scrape the metrics from a host "promtail" on port 9080.
+^Variety of support for service discovery (DNS, Kubernetes) or static config.
+Here we're showing a simple config that tells Prometheus to scrape the metrics from a host "promtail" on port 9080.
 Prometheus will issue a GET and store the parsed metrics from the response.

 # Prometheus - Data Structure